supportREALteachers.org

 • Instant activities as students enter

-• Lining up (videos)
+• Lining up students to leave class (ex2)

-• Lockers and changing
+• Lockers and changing clothes

 • Managing electronic devices

-• Roles for Non-Participants (ex2, ex3, ex4)
+• Roles for Non-Participants (ex2 and ex3)

 • Stop/Start signals